-There’s around 200 varieties of jasmine out there to choose from, but here we’ll look at a few of the most popular ones.
-There are both scented and unscented varieties to choose from, and they come most commonly as shrubs or vining varieties.
+There’s around 200 varieties of jasmine, and here we’ll look at a few of the popular ones.

 Jasminum officinale ‘Common jasmine’, ‘Summer jasmine’, ‘Poet’s jasmine’

-Also called white jasmine or true jasmine, this white-flowered deciduous climber is the state flower of Pakistan.
-Its five-petaled flowers are often referred to as starry in shape due to their natural petal arrangement, and its slightly-fuzzy leaves tend to be sharply pointed.
-It flowers in the summertime, although it can be encouraged to flower at other times of year indoors, in climate-controlled greenhouses, or in very warm climates.
-White jasmine flowers are also harvested for production of essential oil, as they are an aromatic variety.
-It is a semi-evergreen variety.
+This semi-evergreen white-flowered deciduous climber is the state flower of Pakistan.
+The five-petaled flowers of common jasmine are star-shaped, and its slightly-fuzzy leaves are sharply pointed.
+It blooms in summer, although common jasmine can be encouraged to flower at other times in climate-controlled greenhouses.
+White jasmine flowers are harvested for essential oils, as they are aromatic.

 Jasminum grandiflorum ‘Spanish jasmine’, ‘Royal jasmine’

 Jasminum officinale forma grandiflorum, or Jasminum grandiflorum, is a subset of the officinale variety.
-It is raised for its aromatics, and from the grandiflorum species, jasmine absolute is produced for the perfuming and food industries.
-Tending towards a jasmine bush or shrub, it can also be gently trained to climb.
+It is raised for aromatics, and for the perfuming and food industries.
+It is a bush or shrub, that can also be trained to climb.

 Jasminum nudiflorum ‘Winter jasmine’

-Winter jasmine tends to flower earlier in the year than other varieties, tending towards late winter or early spring.
-It produces brilliant yellow flowers on vines, and is best trained to trellis growth or used as a slightly-mounding ground cover.
+Winter jasmine flowers earlier in the year than other varieties, in late winter or early spring.
+It produces brilliant yellow flowers on vines, and winter jasmine is best trained to a trellis or used as a mounding ground cover.

 Jasminum sambac ‘Arabian jasmine’

-This jasmine shrub flourishes in warm environments, and has been classified as an exotic invasive in Florida.
-It tends to sprawl, and while it typically grows in the 4-6 foot range both tall and wide, it can reach sizes of close to 10 feet.
-If maintained as a shrub it will bush out, but it can be trained to supports to create an evergreen vining growth pattern as well.
-This true evergreen variety has glossy leaves.
-Its attractive white, multilayered flowers are used to make leis in Hawaii, and it is the national flower of the Philippines and Indonesia.
-Jasminum sambac is also popularly used to offer its strong fragrance to jasmine teas.
+An Arabian jasmine shrub flourishes in warm environments, and is classified as an exotic invasive in Florida.
+It sprawls, and while it typically grows 4-6 feet tall and wide, it can reach 10 feet.
+As a shrub Arabian jasmine bushes out, but it can be trained as an evergreen vine.
+It has glossy leaves, and attractive, multilayered white flowers.
+It’s used to make leis in Hawaii, and is the national flower of the Philippines and Indonesia.
+It’s also used in jasmine teas.

 Jasminum parkeri ‘Dwarf jasmine’

-Dwarf jasmine is popular for container or topiary use, and it’s easy to see why – its natural form is an evergreen shrub, about a foot tall and with small stems that can easily be shaped to form around a topiary frame, and it can sprawl a few feet across.
+Dwarf jasmines are popular as potted plants or in topiaries.
+It’s an evergreen shrub, about a foot tall and with small stems, and it sprawls a few feet across.
 It is an evergreen, and produces clumps of five-petaled yellow flowers.
-While lightly scented, it does not produce as strong of an aroma as Jasminum officinale or sambac.
+It does not produce as strong of an aroma as Jasminum officinale or sambac.

 Jasminum fruticans ‘Wild jasmine’

-This jasmine loves a Mediterranean climate, and produces prolific amounts of yellow flowers on vibrant green foliage from spring through the fall.
-It can grow to be about 4 feet tall and wide, but if trained as a vine requires support for weak stems.
-Wild jasmine is an odorless cultivar.
-This variety is an old one – it was first documented by the Padova Botanic Garden in Venice, Italy in 1545!
+This jasmine loves a Mediterranean climate, and produces prolific yellow flowers on vibrant green foliage from spring through the fall.
+It grows about 4 feet tall and wide, but when trained as a vine requires support.
+Wild jasmine is odorless.
+It was first documented by the Padova Botanic Garden in Venice, Italy in 1545!

 Jasminum dichotomum ‘Gold Coast jasmine’

-This woody jasmine vine is unusual in that it originated in Africa, unlike most of the other varieties that originated in Asiatic regions.
-It produces pink-colored buds which then bloom into six-petaled white flowers year-round in warm climates, and has shiny dark green leaves.
-However, it’s also an invasive plant in many regions, as it spreads quite rapidly.
+This woody jasmine vine originated in Africa.
+It produces pink buds that bloom into six-petaled white flowers year-round in warm climates, and has shiny dark green leaves.
+However, it’s an invasive plant in many regions.

 Jasminum polyanthum ‘Pink jasmine’

-This varietal is quite popular as a house plant, as it can easily create long, trailing vines.
-As a twining climber, it can reach heights of six feet if supported by a trellis.
-The name pink jasmine refers to the pink buds which appear in large quantities in spring, and they bloom into five-petaled star-like white flowers.
-It can bloom year-round in warmer climates or indoors.
+This varietal is popular as a house plant, as it grows long, trailing vines.
+It reaches heights of six feet if supported by a trellis.
+Its copious pink buds appear in spring, and bloom into five-petaled star-like white flowers.
+It blooms year-round in warmer climates or indoors.

-There are multiple other plants that are commonly called jasmine, but aren’t even related.
-Here’s some to be aware of, as they don’t have the same growth habits!
+There are multiple other plants that are commonly called jasmine, but aren’t related.
+Here are some of those!

 Cestrum nocturnum ‘Night-blooming jasmine’, ‘Lady of the night’

-While not actually a jasmine, night-blooming jasmine might have gotten its name in part out of confusion – it’s also called night-blooming jessamine.
-It is actually a member of the potato family, but not an edible one.
-In fact, it may very well be poisonous.
-While its flowers produce a sweet, strong aroma, people who have respiratory issues or asthma often have breathing problems around this plant.
-The list of issues caused by actually eating it is extensive, and it’s often considered to be an invasive plant as well.
-But it produces tubular white flowers that have a star-shaped, five-pointed blossom at the end, and it can occasionally be mistaken for vining forms of jasmine.
-Still, for all of its potential dangers, it really is quite beautiful!
+Also called night-blooming jessamine, it’s actually a member of the potato family.
+These jasmine flowers produce a sweet aroma, but people with respiratory issues or asthma often have problems around this plant.
+It’s often considered to be a poisonous and invasive plant as well.
+But its tubular white flowers with have a star-shaped blossom at the end can be mistaken for vining jasmine.
+Still, for all of its dangers, it is beautiful!